 These are assets with an expected useful life in excess of 25 years.
 These assets are combined with integral features in the special rate pool.

 There are various exclusions including cars and the rules only apply to businesses spending at least £100,000 per annum on such assets so that most smaller businesses are unaffected by these rules.

 Capital expenditure on certain other assets qualifies for relief.
 Please contact us for specific advice on areas such as qualifying expenditure in respect of enterprise zones and research and development.

 Unincorporated businesses and companies must both make claims for capital allowances through tax returns.

 Claims may be restricted where it is not desirable to claim the full amount available - this may be to avoid other allowances or reliefs being wasted.

 For unincorporated businesses the claim must normally be made within 12 months after the 31 January filing deadline for the relevant return.

 For companies the claim must normally be made within two years of the end of the accounting period.

 How we can help

 The rules for capital allowances can be complex.
-If your business is in the London area we can help by computing the allowances available to your business, ensuring that the most advantageous claims are made and by advising on matters such as the timing of purchases and sales of capital assets.
+If your business is in the Shenfield area we can help by computing the allowances available to your business, ensuring that the most advantageous claims are made and by advising on matters such as the timing of purchases and sales of capital assets.
 Please do contact us at Tish Press & Company if you would like further advice.